freedomofpress/securedrop.org/README.rst

 Development
 =============
 This README covers how to install and get started with development in this repository.
+Information for Wagtail editors can be found in the `Wagtail Editors Guide <WAGTAIL.rst>`_.

 Table of Contents
 -----------------